rhettg/ftl/README.md

 Package names are inferred from the spooled file name, extracting the string up to the first `.`.

-The file can be of any format, but there is special handling for `.tar`, `.gz` and `.tgz` files.
-For these, we'll unzip and/or untar them into the revision directory for you.
+The file can be of any format, but there is special handling for Tar files (`.tar`, `.tgz` and `.tar.gz`) For these, we'll unzip and/or untar them into the revision directory for you.

 In addition, if specially named scripts are provided in the tar file, we'll run them at the specified steps in the deployment.